-- Write your own words - Do not collaborate with fellow students on any assignment unless otherwise noted - Use in-text citations when using direct quotes, when paraphrasing, or when citing original research (https://owl.english.purdue.edu/owl/resource/747/2/)
+- Write in your own words.
+Artificial Intelligence (AI) can be great at grammar and mechanics.
+However, AI cannot think any better compared to the human brain. - Do not collaborate with fellow students on any assignment unless otherwise noted - Use in-text citations when using direct quotes, when paraphrasing, or when citing original research (https://owl.english.purdue.edu/owl/resource/747/2/)

-Class demeanor or Netiquette
+Class Demeanor or Netiquette